LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 Once a resource distribution network has been established, external agents use the publish services at network nodes to publish or update resource data to nodes in the resource distribution network.
 Network nodes SHALL store the valid, published resource data in their resource data description documents database.
-Publication MAY be performed via any of the `Resource Data Publish Services <https://docs.google.com/a/learningregistry.org/document/d/1kgTyRk1kIM3QvfU2JB1C9ARMuL7fCqsba7mOLQ3IKlw/edit?hl=en_US#heading=h.xf8fiul5s5dl>`_, value-added services or via tools and applications that are built upon these services.
+Publication MAY be performed via any of the :ref:`Resource Data Publish Services <Resource Data Publish Services>`, value-added services or via tools and applications that are built upon these services.
 Other mechanisms to publish resource data (e.g., direct access to the underlying data stores) SHALL NOT be supported.